 But was I applying this skill set to my personal life?
 Not really.

 When I told him this today, he was surprised.
 He thought I listened to him well most of the time.
-But then I admitted that my mind often wandered and if he was talking about something I wasn’t interested in, I usually thought of other things I could be doing next.
-I often had to ask him, “What did you just say?”
+But I admitted that my mind often wandered and if he was talking about something I wasn’t interested in, I usually thought of other things I could be doing next.
+I often have to ask, “What did you just say?”

 There’s no time like the present to recommit.
 It’s on this trip, this miraculous trip in Iceland, that I’m recommitting myself to listening more, and especially listening more (and deeper) to the person that means the most to me.